globau/temp/README.md

 ### Contributing

-To learn how to contribute to Firefox please read the [Firefox Contributors' Quick Reference document](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).
+To learn how to contribute to Firefox read the [Firefox Contributors' Quick Reference document](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).

 We use [bugzilla.mozilla.org](https://bugzilla.mozilla.org/) as our issue tracker, please file bugs there.